Centre College Football Today and Coach Andy Frye

 The Colonels also earned an at-large bid to the NCAA postseason under Frye in 2011, defeating Hampden-Sydney by a score of 51-41 in the first round, before falling to perennial power and eventual NCAA runner-up Mount Union in the second round.
 Centre finished with a 9-2 record that season, with its only other loss coming at the hands of another NCAA qualifier in Trinity (Texas).
 In 2003, the Colonels captured the Southern Collegiate Athletic Conference ( SCAC ) crown, earning the 15th conference championship in the school's history.

-Since taking over in 1998, Frye has coached nine All-Americans, 97 first-team All-Conference selections and 15 Conference Player of the Year honorees with Armon Wells being named the SAA Defensive Player of the Year in 2022.
+Since taking over in 1998, Frye has coached nine All-Americans, 98 first-team All-Conference selections and 15 Conference Player of the Year honorees with Armon Wells being named the SAA Defensive Player of the Year in 2022.
+In 2023, fifth-year defensive end Dallas Douglas was Centre's lone selection on the All-SAA first team after a career year in which he led the Colonels with 11 tackles for loss and 5 sacks.
+He also recovered a pair of fumbles and scored his first touchdown on an interception return against Sewanee.

 Armon Wells, 2022 Defensive SAA Player of the Year